-Students who achieve a satisfactory score on AP examinations may receive credit at most American Universities.
+Students who achieve a satisfactory score on AP examinations can receive credit at most American Universities.
 In addition, approximately 300 world-class universities internationally accept AP grades in the admission process.
-Included in that illustrious list are Perth's own University of Western Australia, Curtin University and Edith Cowan University.
+Included in that illustrious list are Western Australia's own University of Western Australia, Curtin University and Edith Cowan University.

 AP offers something for everyone.
-Here are just a few reasons to sign up:
+Here are just a few reasons:

 Gain the edge in university preparation

 - Get a head start on university-level work

 - Improve your writing skills and sharpen your problem-solving techniques

 - Develop the study habits necessary for tackling rigorous course work

 - Demonstrate your maturity and readiness for college

 - Show your willingness to take the most rigorous courses available to you